Leave this site now

 Your university can help

-Your university already knows that you’ve experienced disruption to your learning.
-Lecturers across the country worked hard to adapt their teaching for these circumstances.
-If you do feel that there are gaps in your knowledge, your lecturers won’t be surprised if you ask them for help.
+Your university knows that many students arrive doubting their ability and they will be keen to support your learning.
+If you do feel that there are gaps in your knowledge, your lecturers won’t be surprised if you ask them for help - in fact they’ll probably be pleased.

 Don’t be afraid to ask for support with your learning if you need it.
 Your university will have a range of support to help you improve academic skills, including personal tutors, librarians and study skills advisors.
 Find out what your university can offer you and use this support to help improve your learning and confidence.